jcrist1/stately-streams/thoughts.md

 within `impl futures::Future<Output = Result<(), Error>>`, the trait `LockFree` is not implemented for `(dyn DatabaseError + 'static)`](images/sqlx-not-lockfree-type-error.png)

 The solution for this was to implement a wrapper type for futures that allows unsafe declaration of lock free behaviour.
-In this case the programmer promises that the stream is not messing around with mutexes in the future:
+In this case the programmer promises that the stream is not messing around with locks in the future:
 ```rust
 #[pin_project]
 struct UnsafeLockFreeFut<Fut>(#[pin] Fut);